-DataSet.crop(self, lon=[-180, 180], lat=[-90, 90], nco=False)

-Crop to a rectangular longitude and latitude box
+DataSet.crop (self, lon=[-180, 180], lat=[-90, 90], nco=False, nco_vars=None) Crop to a rectangular longitude and latitude box

 - lon (list) The longitude range to select.
 This must be two variables, between -180 and 180 when nco = False. - lat (list) The latitude range to select.
 This must be two variables, between -90 and 90 when nco = False. - nco (boolean) Do you want this to use NCO for clipping?
 Defaults to False, and uses CDO.
 Set to True if you want to call NCO.
-NCO is typically better at handling very large horizontal grids.
+NCO is typically better at handling very large horizontal grids. - nco_vars (str or list) If using NCO, the variables you want to select nctoolkit.DataSet.select

-nctoolkit.DataSet.select

 '''

-DataSet.select(self, \\kwargs)
+DataSet.select (self, \\kwargs)

 '''

-Select method.
-A wrapper for select_months, select_years, select_timesteps and select_seasons Operations are applied in the order supplied.
+A method for subsetting datasets to specific variables, years, longitudes etc. Operations are applied in the order supplied.